ta4j/ta4j-wiki/Forecast-Indicators.md

 - Strategy rules compare the forecast to current price, stops, targets, support, resistance, or chart overlays.
 - You want report output in user-facing price units.

-`MonteCarloPriceForecastIndicator` is the standard price-space path when state comes from `LogReturnIndicator`. `LogReturnToPriceForecastIndicator` is the explicit reducer bridge for advanced cases: it accepts an explicit price indicator plus an explicit `ReturnForecastProjectionIndicator` and rejects non-log return projections.
+`MonteCarloPriceForecastIndicator` is the standard price-space path when state comes from `LogReturnIndicator`. `LogReturnToPriceForecastIndicator` is the explicit adapter bridge for advanced cases: it accepts an explicit price indicator plus an explicit `ReturnForecastProjectionIndicator` and rejects non-log return projections.

 ## Reproducibility Notes